shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_4.md

 > **Key rule:** The email address must be plausible for the puppet's claimed profession and age — a 52-year-old retired logistics manager does not have a `gmail.com`/`anime123` address.

+> For short-term burner email you can use : Temp mail/Fakeemailgenerator.com => not professional tho
 ---

 ## PART 2 — Legend Construction (The Identity Itself)